rmalkevy/RenderCPP/README.md

 How to compile?

-In the terminal promt that comands:
+In the terminal promt that commands:

 1) make            (command for compile project)